christopherobin/mage/lib/modules/bot/README.md

 	var bot = mage.bot;

 	function botInitialise(cb) {
-		// What to do before we can actully begin running scenarios.
+		// What to do before we can actually begin running scenarios.
 	}

 	function botRun(cb) {